 Facilitator

 I have also worked as a Drama Facilitator, Director, Lead/Co-Lead with The Half Moon – Young Peoples Theatre, The London Bubble, The Almeida Theatre on school residencies, evening workshops, with familes where ESOL, themes, games with people of all ages and vulnerable adults.
-I have an Enhanced DBS certificate.

 If anyone would like mentoring, I am happy to do a one-to-one session.
-You would also receive a list of resources (websites, evening events and ideas for the next step).

 Producer